Battle of the Avre: 4 April

 CLXXVII Brigade established a new OP in the spire of Hamel church, from which they reported on the enemy for the rest of the day.
 Signallers kept OP telephone lines open under fire while the Forward Observation Officers brought down concentrated fire from the brigades that halted attack after attack.
 At several points guns were run forward to engage the enemy over Open sights.
 One gun of C Bty, CCLXXVII AFA Bde 'stood in the open for two hours with no pause in its firing, and lived to tell the tale.
 D Battery of the same Brigade smothered attack after attack with a pile of lethal gas shell which it found dumped'.

-Although B/CLXXXVI Bty came under such withering fire from rifles, machine guns and artillery that it had to withdraw behind the crest, B/CLXXVII Bty ran its guns up to the crest at13.00 to engage masses of enemy troops on the high ground east of Hamel.
+Although B/CLXXXVI Bty came under such withering fire from rifles, machine guns and artillery that it had to withdraw behind the crest, B/CLXXVII Bty ran its guns up to the crest at 13.00 to engage masses of enemy troops on the high ground east of Hamel.
 The battery commander poured 90 rounds per gun into this target to clear them away.
 (This battery had lost all but six of its gunners in action only a few days before, but had rushed men up from the wagon lines to replace them.)

 Casualties among the gunners were serious: A/CLXXX Bty was in an open position when it was accurately located by German artillery and was forced to withdraw, losing one gun when the horse team was annihilated by a shell.
 C Battery of the same brigade lost its commander and two guns in ferocious short range fighting.
 39th Divisional Artillery alone lost three officers, 70 other ranks, and 110 horses in this action.
 However, by 15.30 the enemy had withdrawn, and the CRA was able to order 'cease firing' after 10 hours continuous fighting, the guns having fired about 500 rounds each.

 The Germans renewed their attack at 17.00 as the guns were being withdrawn to new positions, and got within 400 yd of the last battery as it pulled back, but were swept away by a counter-attack by the Australians.